100% HEALING: The missing link is Fascia:

-Fascia (also called myofascia or connective tissue) resolves problems that drugs, surgery, lazer lights and acupuncture can’t change.
-Fascia is independent.
-Fascia also holds emotional trauma and charge..Fascia, also called connective tissue or myofascia, is the filmy white tissue that surrounds the body parts and organizes them, along with the blood vessels and lymphatic system.
+Myofascial Release (Fascia is also called myofascia or connective tissue) resolves problems that drugs, surgery, lazer lights and acupuncture can’t change.
+Fascia holds emotional trauma charge.
+Fascia is the filmy white tissue that surrounds the body parts and organizes them, along with the blood vessels and lymphatic system.
 It connects everything.
-When strained, it becomes tight and compensates in a myriad of self-directed and self intelligent ways.
-It’s not able to be sewn or stapled.
-The compensations advance to stiff adhesions over time and then movement becomes difficult.
-The compensations create more compensations.
-This is why fitness drops exponentially after injuries in horses and humans.
-Fortunately, stuck areas melt with our hand heat.
-So we have the key.

 “Looking to medicine, rehabilitation, exercise and ineffective gimmicks & gadgets for the solution has been ineffective for so many people,” Sue Hitzmann, The Melt Method.

 “The fascia system is responsible for misalignment, imbalance, chronic pain and disfomfort.”